jurlaub/jubilant-fedora/AdvancedLaneFinding_Writeup_JoshuaUrlaub.md

 #### 5. Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.

 The radius of curvature is calculated in the *Line* class **_fit_line_polynomial()** (ln 123 line.py).
 The vehicle postion is found in *pipeline.py line 308-333* in the overlay class.
 The hard thing was to get the radius to align with the 1km mentioned in the
 **tips and tricks** page.
 The key is probably the conversion from pixels to meters.
 If you look at **_fit_line_polynomial()** I calculate the curvature data separate from the pixel line fit data.
-The output values are still low.
+The output values were still low.